sambatriste/netty-wiki-translation/Releasing-new-version.md

    1. Click the 'Show in download list'.
    1. Now go back to the 'General' tab.
 Your tarball should be visible in the direct download list.

+## Update the 'new and noteworthy' page

+We have a dedicated 'new and noteworthy' page for each minor versions.
+Add or update it if necessary.
+If you added one, add it also to [[New and noteworthy]] list.

 ## Update the web site

 Our official web site is built with [Awestruct](http://awestruct.org/).
 Please make sure you are familiar with Awestruct and its related markup languages such as [HAML](http://haml.info/) and Markdown.